4141done/njs-memory-profiler/README.md

 export default { hello };
 ```

 By default, per-request memory information will be written to the error log (in this case, `/tmp/error.log`).
+It is not necessary to call `profiler.collect`
+yourself unless you are going to use "Access Log Reporting" (see below)

 ## Reporting Options